We usually have biases about where our brands came from, and who can blame shooters?

 What About The USA?

-Now that we know the CenterPoint scope background, there’s, of course, that question.
+Now that you know the CenterPoint scope background, there’s, of course, that question.

 Is CenterPoint Worth Buying?